-RD = Data read from location RA during read operation.

-PA = Address of the memory location to be programmed.
-Addresses latch on the falling edge of the $\overline{\text{WE}}$ or $\overline{\text{CE}}$ pulse, whichever happens later.

-PD = Data to be programmed at location PA.
-Data latches on the rising edge of $\overline{WE}$ or $\overline{CE}$ pulse, whichever happens first.

-SA = Address of the sector to be verified (in autoselect mode) or erased.
-Address bits A17 - A13 select a unique sector.
+- RD = Data read from location RA during read operation. - PA = Address of the memory location to be programmed.
+Addresses latch on the falling edge of the $\overline{\text{WE}}$ or $\overline{\text{CE}}$ pulse, whichever happens later. - PD = Data to be programmed at location PA.
+Data latches on the rising edge of \overline{WE} or \overline{CE} pulse, whichever happens first. - SA = Address of the sector to be verified (in autoselect mode) or erased.
+Address bits A18 A12 select a unique sector.

 - 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
 Except when reading array or autoselect data, all bus cycles are write operation. - 4.
-Address bits A17 A12 are don't cares for unlock and command cycles, unless SA or PA required. - 5.
+Address bits A18 A11 are don't cares for unlock and command cycles, unless SA or PA required. - 5.
 No unlock or command cycles required when reading array data. - 6.
-The Reset command is required to return to reading array data when device is in the autoselect mode, or if I/Os goes high (while the device is providing status data). - 7.
+The Reset command is required to return to reading array data when device is in the autoselect mode, or if I/O5 goes high (while the device is providing status data). - 7.
 The fourth cycle of the autoselect command sequence is a read cycle. - 8.
 The data is 00h for an unprotected sector and 01h for a protected sector.
 See "Autoselect Command Sequence" for more information. - 9.
 The system may read and program in non-erasing sectors, or enter the autoselect mode, when in the Erase Suspend mode. - 10.
-The Erase Resume command is valid only during the Erase Suspend mode. - 11.
-The time between each command cycle has to be less than 50μs.
+The Erase Resume command is valid only during the Erase Suspend mode.